Next generation

 I remember my parents and grandparents worrying about my generation - but I think they were right to some extent.
 We take time to grow up and put logic before emotion (indeed if we can ever manage it).
 A nice shot and interpretation, but I worry about them and their children having to handle the mess we are handing over to them.

 Of course we are worried about them, considering what world came to be these days.
 As parents, we do this by default; as human beings, part of social fabric, we try to understand what they're about.
-Indeed, the mess we'll leave behind us concerns us (well, perhaps only some of us), and I hope they will untangle the Gordian knot which are own mistakes and f**k-ups.
+Indeed, the mess we'll leave behind us concerns us (well, perhaps only some of us), and I hope the next generations will untangle the Gordian knot which are our own mistakes and f**k-ups.

 Perhaps these young people are looking back, at things of the past, to impersonate a generation that, like ours, could look forward with more optimism than we and they can today.